 Audit Committee.
-The amendments make clear that the Audit Committee has authority over cash management, risk management, investment management and foreign exchange management policies of the Corporation (Article FIFTH, Section 4.1.1).
+The amendments make clear that the Audit Committee has authority to review cash management, risk management, investment management and foreign exchange management policies of the Corporation.
+The current Charter gives the Audit Committee ancillary authority which arguably may include authority to review these policies.
+The Board Committee Charter Amendments provide the Audit Committee with clear and express authority to perform these functions.
+(Article FIFTH, Section 4.1.1)

 Compensation Committee.
 The amendments clarify the allocation of responsibility between the Compensation Committee and the Board with respect to compensation and benefit matters, and vest the Committee with limited ancillary authority not clearly present under the current Charter.
-Under the Charter Amendments, the Board would be responsible for general policy matters relative to compensation and benefit matters for the officers of the Corporation, while the Committee would be responsible for implementation of the policies and, within that framework, for decision-making with respect to individual officer compensation and benefits (Article FIFTH, Section 4.1.3).
+Under the current Charter, certain internally inconsistent provisions make it unclear how authority is allocated between the Compensation Committee and the full Board.
+Under the Board Committee Charter Amendments, the Board would be responsible for general policy matters relative to compensation and benefit matters for the officers of the Corporation, while the Committee would be responsible for implementation of the policies and, within that framework, for decision-making with respect to individual officer compensation and benefits.
+(Article FIFTH, Section 4.1.3)

 Compensation Administration Committee.
-The amendments clarify that the Compensation Administration Committee is vested with all of the authority necessary for the Corporation to take maximum advantage of the provisions of Rule 16b-3 under the Exchange Act and Section 162(m) of the Internal Revenue Code (Article FIFTH, Section 4.1.4).
+The amendments clarify that the Compensation Administration Committee is vested with all of the authority necessary for the Corporation to take maximum advantage of the provisions of Rule 16b-3 under the Exchange Act and Section 162(m) of the Internal Revenue Code.
+The current Charter refers to Committee authority over stock option plans and executive compensation programs, while the Board Committee Charter Amendments add references to restricted stock and equity incentive plans to make clear the full scope of the Committee's authority.
+(Article FIFTH, Section 4.1.4)

 Labor Committee.
 Under the current Charter, every amendment or modification to any Collective Bargaining Agreement (as defined) for employees of the Corporation or its Subsidiaries, regardless of significance or effect on the Corporation, must be approved by the Labor Committee (a committee that contains no Employee Directors).
 Neither the Board nor the Committee has any authority to delegate any of this responsibility to management.
-The Charter Amendments vest the Board with authority to delegate to management authority to approve immaterial modifications or amendments to Collective Bargaining Agreements, as well as immaterial Collective Bargaining Agreements with labor unions representing 100 or fewer U.S. employees.
+The Board Committee Charter Amendments vest the Board with authority to delegate to management authority to approve immaterial modifications or amendments to Collective Bargaining Agreements, as well as immaterial Collective Bargaining Agreements with labor unions representing 100 or fewer U.S. employees.
 The delegating resolutions would require the approval of the Labor Committee, 80% of the Board, all Outside Public Directors, and at least one Union Director.
-"Immateriality" under these circumstances would be determined by Board resolution, and the resolutions must specify the types of modifications, amendments and agreements for which authority is delegated (Article FIFTH, Section 4.1.7).
+"Immateriality" under these circumstances would be determined by Board resolution, and the resolutions must specify the types of modifications, amendments and agreements for which authority is delegated.
+(Article FIFTH, Section 4.1.7)

 Committees Generally.
-The Compensation Committee, the Executive Committee and Other Board Committees (as defined) have special quorum requirements designed to assure the presence of Independent Directors and Employee Directors at each Committee meeting.
-The Charter Amendments would permit these quorum requirements to be waived for particular meetings by unanimous vote of the Employee Directors serving on the Committee.
-The Charter Amendments would also permit the Board to delegate additional duties to the Compensation or CAP Committee, by the same vote that is required in order to create a new Board Committee (Article FIFTH, Sections 4.1.3, 4.1.5, 4.1.10, and 4.1.12).
+The Compensation Committee, the Executive Committee and Other Board Committees (as defined) have special quorum requirements designed to assure the presence of Independent

+Directors and Employee Directors at each Committee meeting.
+The Board Committee Charter Amendments would permit these quorum requirements to be waived by unanimous vote of the Employee Directors serving on the Committee.
+The Board Committee Charter Amendments would also permit the Board to delegate additional duties to the Compensation or CAP Committee, by the same vote that is required in order to create a new Board Committee.
+(Article FIFTH, Sections 4.1.3, 4.1.5, 4.1.10 and 4.1.12)

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE APPROVAL OF THE CHARTER AMENDMENTS.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE FOR THE APPROVAL OF THE BOARD COMMITTEE CHARTER AMENDMENTS.